rackerlabs/developer.rackspace.com/src/site_source/_posts/2015-06-04-openstack-swift-use-cases-in-rackspace-private-cloud.md

 In Closing
 ----------

-OpenStack Swift does one thing and it does it well: storing your data.
+OpenStack Swift does one thing, and it does it well: storing your data.
 Couple that with an API and you have a platform that is extremely extensible and easy to use in many different ways.

 As more and more features are added, such as Storage Policies and Erasure Coding, use cases of Swift will continue to increase and make Swift even more valuable to you and your organization.